Salvador E. Casellas: Education and career

-Federal judicial service
+Federal Judicial service

 On June 21, 1994, Casellas was nominated by President Bill Clinton to a seat on the United States District Court for the District of Puerto Rico vacated by Jaime Pieras, Jr. Casellas was confirmed by the United States Senate on September 28, 1994, and received his commission on September 29, 1994.
 He assumed senior status on June 10, 2005.
-Judge Casellas passed away on November 22, 2017 at Auxilio Mutuo Hospital in Hato Rey, Puerto Rico.
+Judge Casellas died on November 22, 2017, at Auxilio Mutuo Hospital in Hato Rey, Puerto Rico.